-I LOVE to scrapbook.
+I love to scrapbook.
 I think that combines my creative and emotional outlets because I like to preserve as many memories as I can.
 I also like to try and draw sometimes what’s going on my head, an activity I learnt from art therapy in CAMHS – I’ve never been any good at it.
-Self-help books, not the cheesy ones, but some help.
+Self-help books, not the cheesy ones, offer some help.

 7. How have you advocated for mental health (illness) awareness in your family and/or community?